rafipietrzyk/taskListInReact/README.md

 ## Decsription

 The page is used to add and remove various tasks that we have to do.
-The following technologies were used in the project: HTML, CSS, JavaScript, React.
+The following technologies were used in the project: HTML, CSS, JavaScript, React, Babel, Webpack, Node.
 The project was written in accordance with the BEM convention.
 The project is being developed all the time.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).